 Once the price reaches the set level, the Broker launches a market order, so that it will be executed at the price that there is supply or demand at that time.

-The stop loss limit order is a bit different because we are actually giving the broker what is known as conditional order.
+The stop loss limit order is a bit different because we are actually giving the broker what is known as a conditional order.

 We will tell the Broker: if the price reaches this level, I want you to place a buy or sell limit order on the market at “X” price, which will close my position.